 Brazil: 70% of amputations in Brazil are due to Diabetes

-Brazil has around 55,000 amputations annually due to Diabetes which is 70% of the amputations performed.
+Brazil has around 55,000 amputations annually due to diabetes, which accounts for about 70% of the amputations performed.
 According to World Health Organization (WHO), diabetes is also responsible for 85% of the wounds in the lower limbs.
 Globally, three people are amputated every minute.

 People with diabetes should pay double attention to their feet in taking care of them.
 Diabetic complications such as diabetic foot can be prevented with sufficient care.
 Diabetes is a complex disease, and people need to be aware of its symptoms and consequences.